 After completing your application, you will then proceed to the scheduling section of the application.

-When will I get my FCLR score?
-What is a Passing Score?
+When Will I Get My FCLR Score?
+What Is The Passing Score?

 Within two weeks following the exam, the NBCE will post your score to your MyNBCE account.
 You will not receive scores at the testing center.